 The northernmost structure consists of a rock armour revetment which remains in fair overall condition.
-The rock armour is loosely placed with some gaps towards its toe and in places lacks interlock, the profiling of the rock armour is fairly uniform as shown in the image following.
+The rock armour is loosely placed with some gaps towards its toe and in places lacks interlock.
+The profiling of the rock armour is fairly uniform however at the southern end of the revetment there appears to have been some localised slumping of the armour stone.

-The crest section of rock is grouted with concrete and is generally in fair condition except for continued loss of rocks from the concrete grout mattress at the crest of the defence.
-There is a notable depression in the rock armour towards the south end of the revetment, and there is a continuous low spot on the landward side of the concrete crest, likely due to wave overtopping.
-The revetment ties into a sheet piled river/navigational wall to the north and a masonry sea wall with a precast concrete recurve crest to the south, which extends to the rear as a secondary wall.
-It is recommended that localised reprofiling of the rock armour at the south of the revetment is considered, in addition to re-grouting of damage to the crest.
+The crest section of the revetment is formed of a grouted mattress with inset stone.
+This is generally in fair condition however is experiencing continued loss of the rock and occasional sections of damage to the grout.
+On the landward side of the crest there is a continuous depression, likely caused by wave overtopping and washout of the made ground to the rear.
+The revetment ties into a sheet piled river wall to the north which houses a heavily corroded navigation light.
+To the south the revetment ties into a masonry faced sea wall with a precast concrete recurve crest to the south, which extends landward acting as a secondary line of defence behind the revetment.
+It is recommended that localised reprofiling of the rock armour at the south of the revetment is undertaken, in addition to re-grouting damaged sections of the crest.
 Potential microbial induced corrosion (MIC) has been noted to sheet piling forming the navigational wall at the north in previous inspections, which would reduce the structural capacity of piles.
-Vegetation growth was observed through joints of the concrete deck slab of the navigational wall.
+Vegetation growth was observed through joints of the concrete deck slab of the river wall..

-The secondary wall (towards the south end) was inspected only towards the seaward end, and is in fair condition.
+The secondary wall (towards the south end) was inspected only towards the seaward end and is in fair condition.
 Minor spalling and cracking of the concrete and spalling of the surface of the concrete walkway to the rear was noted.
 The very seaward end has reinforcement bars standing vertically from the top of the concrete wall, it appears these were placed to allow the continuation of a boundary wall which was not completed.
-The asset remains in similar condition to the previous inspection in September 2018.
+The asset remains in the same condition to the previous inspection in 2020.